 Presented By Eddie Hall“The Beast,” Slap Fighting Championship Ignites Dubai With Global Showdown At The Space

-Eddie Hall Presents SFC 2025DUBAI, DUBAI INVESTMENT PARK, UNITED ARAB EMIRATES, August 7, 2025 /EINPresswire / -- In an adrenaline-fuelled spectacle that pushed the limits of endurance, strength, and sheer willpower, the Slap Fighting Championship (SFC) brought the heat to The Space Events and Sports in Dubai on 26 July 2025.
-Presented by none other than Eddie Hall , former World's Strongest Man and global fitness icon, the event gathered top-tier athletes from around the world in front of a roaring crowd.
+(MENAFN- Mid-East Info) In an adrenaline-fueled spectacle that pushed the limits of endurance, strength, and sheer willpower, the Slap Fighting Championship (SFC) brought the heat to The Space Events and Sports in Dubai on 26 July 2025.
+Presented by none other than Eddie Hall, former World's Strongest Man and global fitness icon, the event gathered top-tier athletes from around the world in front of a roaring crowd.

-The championship featured 32 fighters from six countries including the UK, India, Australia, Canada, Malaysia, and the UAE, facing off in 16 intense matchups.
-With knockouts, technical finishes, and crowd-shaking face-offs, the night delivered non-stop action for fans both live in the arena and watching online.

-Highlights included a technical knockout victory by Angelica KO, a thrilling rematch between Lachlan Adair and Shaun Rafferty that ended with Adair's TKO win, and standout performances by Rajbir Devi, Marcus Pond, and Brandon Morris.

 Legal Disclaimer: